Maned wolf: Relations with other species

 The maned wolf participates in symbiotic relationships.
 It contributes to the propagation and dissemination of the plants on which it feeds, through excretion.
 Often, maned wolves defecate on the nests of leafcutter ants.
 The ants then use the dung to fertilize their fungus gardens, but they discard the seeds contained in the dung onto refuse piles just outside their nests.
 This process significantly increases the germination rate of the seeds.

 Maned wolves suffer from ticks, mainly of the genus Amblyomma, and by flies such as Cochliomyia hominivorax usually on the ears.
-Interestingly, the maned wolf is poorly parasitized by fleas.
-The sharing of territory with domestic dogs results in a number of diseases, such as rabies virus, parvovirus, distemper virus, canine adenovirus, protozoan Toxoplasma gondii, bacterium Leptospira interrogans, and nematode Dirofilaria immitis.
+The maned wolf is poorly parasitized by fleas.
+The sharing of territory with domestic dogs results in a number of diseases, such as rabies virus, parvovirus, distemper, canine adenovirus, protozoan Toxoplasma gondii, bacterium Leptospira interrogans, and nematode Dirofilaria immitis.
+The maned wolf have been found to host intestinal parasites, such as the acanthocephala worm, Pachysentis canicola.
 The maned wolf is particularly susceptible to potentially fatal infection by the giant kidney worm.
 Ingestion of the wolf apple could prevent maned wolves from contracting this nematode, but such a hypothesis has been questioned by several authors.

-Its predators are mainly large cats, such as the puma (Puma concolor) and the jaguar (Panthera onca), but it is most often preyed upon by the jaguar.
+It is preyed upon mostly by large cats, such as the puma (Puma concolor) and more commonly the jaguar (Panthera onca).